Most people know the approximate age of their birds when they first get them.

 Around six to eight days old, the chick will start to grow its first feathers.
-This gives it the appearance of a really bad haircut, the fuzz sticks out at angles and the feathers are incomplete at this stage.
+This gives it the appearance of a terrible haircut, the fuzz sticks out at angles, and the feathers are incomplete at this stage.

 The chick will start to have a mini-molt anywhere from six to twelve weeks when its first full set of feathers will grow in.
 It’s around this time that you can begin to spot the difference between hens and cockerels.

-Also, notice the comb on your chicks- boys tend to start growing out their combs more than the girls and their feet and legs tend to be sturdier.
+Also, notice the comb on your chicks- boys tend to start growing their combs more than the girls, and their feet and legs tend to be sturdier.

-The feather difference is the giveaway though!
-As the feathers of the mini-molt start to come in, you are able to see the difference between them:
+The feather difference is the giveaway, though!
+As the feathers of the mini-molt start to come in, you can see the difference between them:

 - Cockerels tend to have pointed hackle feathers around the neck; hens’ feathers will be more rounded.

 - Saddle feathers on a rooster grow longer and more pointed than a pullet.
 If you’re not sure where to look for saddle feathers, think of where you would place a saddle on the bird.